atrocore/atrocore/docs/02.data-exchange/02.export-feeds/index.md

 - **Entity** – entity whose records will be exported.
 - **Sort Order (Field)** – field used to sort exported records.
 - **Sort Order (Direction)** – `ASC` (smallest first) or `DESC` (largest first).
+For CSV and Excel formats, two language-related settings are available:

-- **Locale** – determines the locale used for localized data export defines with [Locale](../../01.atrocore/03.administration/02.locales/index.md).
+- **Locale** – determines the language used for **column headers** (field and attribute names) and number/date formatting (decimal mark, thousand separator).
+All locales defined in the system are available for selection.
+Configured via [Locale](../../01.atrocore/03.administration/02.locales/index.md).
+- **Language** – determines the [language](../../01.atrocore/03.administration/03.languages/index.md) of the exported **cell values**.
+When set, multilingual field values and attribute values are exported in that language only.

 **CSV and Excel:**